onzfonz/comp227/src/content/1/en/part1d.md

 - The [official React documentation](https://react.dev/learn) is worth checking out at some point, although most of it will become relevant only later on in the course.
   Also, everything related to class-based components is irrelevant to us;
-- Some courses on [Egghead.io](https://egghead.io) like [Start learning React](https://egghead.io/courses/start-learning-react) are of high quality, and the recently updated [Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) is also relatively good;
+- Some courses on [Egghead.io](https://egghead.io) like [Start Learning React](https://egghead.io/courses/start-learning-react) are of high quality, and the recently updated [Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) is also relatively good;
   both courses introduce concepts that will also be introduced later on in this course.
     - **NB** The first one uses class components but the latter uses the new functional ones.